chalk/chalk/readme.md

 Example: `chalk.red.bold.underline('Hello', 'world');`

 Chain [styles](#styles) and call the last one as a method with a string argument.
-Order doesn't matter.
+Order doesn't matter, and later styles take precedent in case of a conflict.
+This simply means that `Chalk.red.yellow.green` is equivalent to `Chalk.green`.

 Multiple arguments will be separated by space.